github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 {% endwarning %}

+{% note %}

+Multi-line output values can be set with the same technique used in this section to define Multi-line environment variables

+{% endnote %}

 #### Example

 This example uses `EOF` as a delimiter, and sets the `JSON_RESPONSE` environment variable to the value of the `curl` response.